WHOIGit/ros-chess-challenge/README.md

   [stockfish]: https://stockfishchess.org

-For added flavor, you will be communicate with Stockfish over a pseudoterminal (or PTY), which acts like a serial port device.
+For added flavor, you will be communicating with Stockfish over a pseudoterminal (or PTY), which acts like a serial port device.

 Once your ROS workspace is set up, you can use the provided launch file to start Stockfish with a "serial device" at `/tmp/stockfish`: